oehf/ipf/boot/ipf-hl7-spring-boot-starter/src/site/markdown/index.md

 `ipf-hl7-spring-boot-starter` auto-configures

-* `org.apache.camel.component.hl7.HL7MLLPCodec`,
+* `org.apache.camel.component.hl7.HL7MLLPCodec`
 * a correctly configured `ca.uhn.hl7v2.HapiContext`
-* ATNA auditor beans for all HL7v2-based IHE transactions.
+* ATNA auditor beans for all HL7v2-based IHE transactions

 Furthermore, if a single `org.springframework.cache.CacheManager` bean is available and the application property `ipf.hl7v2.caching` is set to true, the following caching storage beans are set up: